CrusaderW/Substrate_first_steps/README.md

 ## Install
 Until I come up with a better way of setting that stuff up, let's just install substrate localy.
-Create a subdirectory for it!
 ```
-mkdir substrate
-cd substrate
 curl getsubstrate.io -sSf | bash
 ```